 Each Member of the Credit Union shall hold one vote only irrespective of the size of their shareholding in the Credit Union or the number of accounts held.

-A Member of the Credit Union may vote by proxy at a general meeting of the Credit Union.
-However, the member must give at least 7 days’ notice that they are utilising a proxy vote and provide details of the proxy.
+A Member of the Credit Union may vote by proxy at a General Meeting of the Credit Union.
+However, the Member must give at least 7 days’ notice that they are utilising a proxy vote and provide details of the proxy.

 Members may vote by one of the following methods at General Meetings, where available: